Keurig vs Nespresso – which coffee maker is best for taste, variety, and your wallet

 Which is worst for the environment?

-There is no avoiding it: these products product a lot of plastic waste.
+There is no avoiding it: these products produce a lot of plastic waste.
 You should be very skeptical about any claims that they're recyclable.
 In the case of Keurig, while the K-cups are technically recyclable, it's only the plastic pod.
 What's more, though this plastic is largely recyclable, it depends on local recycling policies, so your local refuse collection might not take your pods.
 It gets even more complicated when you consider that you have to separate the foil, grounds, and filter from the plastic part and throw them away (though you can compost the grounds and filter).
-Let's be honest – very few of us can be bothered to do to this.
+Let's be honest – very few of us can be bothered to do this.
 Even if you are, there will be times you're late to sort your trash and you simply won't have time to pick through all the spent K-Cups and prep them for recycling.
 There are other ways of making coffee that don't need so much effort to be green

-Nespresso are more environmentally friendly, but that isn't saying much.
+Nespresso is more environmentally friendly, but that isn't saying much.
 Their Vertuo capsules are made with aluminum, which is more easily recycled than plastic, but it takes a little effort.
 You have to remember to bag up all your old capsules outside of your main trash and recycling and either drop them off at a collection point, drop them off at a Nespresso Boutique, or hand them to your mail carrier when they drop off your Vertuo pods.
 If not, the pods will take hundreds of years to biodegrade.
 Sure, it's not a huge effort, but it's more than other methods of making coffee.

 What should I get instead?